 However, women's rights have not been in force optimally, either in policies or programs.
 Policies related to oil palm plantations, such as the Plantation Law, currently still do not touch the interests of women, not even integrating Law No.7 of 1984.
 (Surambo et al., 2010) Commodity and economic interests take precedence over the protection and safety aspects of women.
 This makes women often victims of the presence of oil palm plantations.
 The continuous and systematic exploitation of women workers occurs in oil palm plantations, even in the domestic sphere.
 As explained above, where domestic burdens continue to grow and have implications for the exploitation of women's power.
 Women, who are still seen as second entities, have inflicted injustice on them to this day, even further exacerbated by oil palm plantations.
-Where women's habits begin to erode.
+Where women's space to express themselves is increasingly limited, even women's habits begin to erode.
 (Surambo et al., 2010: 68)